 But seriously, the almond butter, banana, honey suggestion?
 DO IIIIITTTTT.

-- 2 flax eggs or sub 2 small eggs
+- 2 flax eggs (or sub 2 small eggs if not vegan)

 - 2 medium ripe bananas

-- 3 Tbsp agave nectar, maple syrup or honey if not vegan
+- 3 Tbsp agave nectar or maple syrup (or honey if not vegan)

 - 3 Tbsp unsweetened vanilla or plain almond milk